jmratwork/techanalysissecmanage-crcz/subcase_1c/README.md

 1. **Service initialization** – The instructor provisions the exercise inside the RandomSec LMS and launches NG-SOC services with [scripts/start_soc_services.sh](scripts/start_soc_services.sh).
 2. **CTI ingestion** – The trainee activates the CTI component using [scripts/start_cti_component.sh](scripts/start_cti_component.sh) so threat intelligence flows into the SOC.
 3. **SOC analysis** – Acting as a SOC analyst, the trainee investigates alerts produced by [scripts/start_c2_server.sh](scripts/start_c2_server.sh) and [scripts/benign_malware_simulator.ps1](scripts/benign_malware_simulator.ps1), documenting findings in the platform.
+4. **Automated mitigation** – NG-SIEM and BIPS forward events to the Decide service, which recommends responses consumed by the Act orchestrator.
-4. **Instructor feedback** – Results and lessons learned are submitted back through the RandomSec LMS where instructors review the analysis and provide guidance.
+5. **Instructor feedback** – Results and lessons learned are submitted back through the RandomSec LMS where instructors review the analysis and provide guidance.

 ## Execution Steps
 > **Note:** The startup scripts in this subcase expect `systemctl`.
 If systemd is unavailable, run them with `DIRECT_START=1` in the environment to use fallback `service` or direct commands.